Emergency Preparedness Week

 📢 An Evacuation Order tells people to evacuate within a specific timeframe.
 This may happen when there is little or no time to notify or following an Evacuation Alert.

-In addition to electronic alerts, the event of an Evacuation Order, the town siren will sound continuously and Incident Management staff will be deployed to go door knocking (time permitting) and patrol the streets to alert residents that it is time to go.
+In addition to electronic alerts, the event of an Evacuation Order, the town siren will sound continuously, and Incident Management staff will be deployed to go door knocking (time permitting) and patrol the streets to alert residents that it is time to go.

 Click here to download the Alberta Emergency Alert App